franziloew/airbnb_textmining/README.md

 ![Plot3](figs/residplot3.png)
 ![Plot4](figs/residplot4.png)

-2. From the Linear Regression Model we get the following result:
+2. From the OLS Model with Text Data we get the following result:

 ![Coefficients](figs/coefficientslm.png)